+Yes.
 To help reach our goal, we encourage our first-tier production and product transportation suppliers to improve energy efficiency, use renewable energy, and set science-based targets.
 This goal is part of our suite of GHG emissions reduction goals that are components of our Science Based Targets initiative-validated science-based target.
 WWF has publicly supported this goal, confirming the rigor of our goals- setting process.
 Although GHG emissions intensity decreased by 4% between 2015 and 2020 when calculated as a three-year rolling average, yearly GHG emissions intensity values (not calculated as a rolling average) decreased by 9% during that timeframe.

-Our Energy Efficiency Program (EEP) in China and Southeast Asia, implemented in collaboration with NGOs such as BSR, Natural Resources Defense Council (NRDC), the World Resources Institute, and WWF, helps suppliers to build capabilities, identify ways to improve energy efficiency, and explore the use of renewable energy.
+Our Energy Efficiency Program in China and Southeast Asia, implemented in collaboration with NGOs such as BSR, Natural Resources Defense Council (NRDC), the World Resources Institute, and WWF, helps suppliers to build capabilities, identify ways to improve energy efficiency, and explore the use of renewable energy.

-In 2018, the most recent year that data is available, the suppliers that make HP products generated 2.9 million tonnes of Scope 1 and Scope 2 CO2e emissions attributable to HP, 8% less than in 2019.This reflects the impact of supplier energy conservation measures and GHG emissions reduction projects, increased renewable energy use, and investment in power purchase agreements.
+In 2020, the most recent year for which data is available, the suppliers that make HP products generated 2.7 million tonnes of Scope 1 and Scope 2 CO2 e emissions attributable to HP, 8% less than in 2019.This reflects the impact of supplier energy conservation measures and GHG emissions reduction projects, increased renewable energy use, and investment in power purchase agreements.
 Facility closures caused by COVID-19 also reduced emissions.
-The intensity of GHG emissions per HP annual revenue in 2018 decreased 8% compared to the prior year.
-We expect suppliers to set science-based targets and reduce absolute emissions over time.
+The intensity of GHG emissions per HP annual revenue decreased in 2020 by 9% compared to 2015.

 To improve efficiency, cut costs, and reduce negative environmental impacts, we work to optimize our logistics network by consolidating shipments, identifying new routes, and shipping directly to customers or local distribution centers.